rockset/jaeger-rockset/README.md

-# Rockset Jaeger Span Storage Plugin
+# Rockset Span Storage Plugin for Jaeger

-This is a [gRPC storage plugin]() for Jaeger that stores spans in Rockset.
+This is a [gRPC storage plugin](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/grpc) for Jaeger that stores spans in Rockset.

+It stores spans in a Rockset collection, with each span as a document in the collection, and allows querying and visualization of traces in Jaeger.

 ## Kubernetes Deployment